Why Nations Fail: Jared Diamond

-In Jared Diamond's overall positive book review in The New York Review of Books, he says the book's theory focuses solely on institutions and overlooks other factors, like geography.
-One issue with the authors' argument is endogeneity: what explains good political institutions, if they are the cause of economic growth?
-Diamond proposes a theory of geographical causes for developmental differences, comparing tropical and temperate areas.
-He suggests that differences in wealth are due to weather conditions, such as higher disease rates and lower agricultural productivity in tropical areas.
-Diamond also criticizes Acemoglu and Robinson for their narrow focus on small historical events, like the Glorious Revolution, while ignoring prosperity in Western Europe.
+In Jared Diamond's book review on The New York Review of Books, he points out the narrow focus of the book's theory only on institutions, ignoring other factors like geography.
+One major issue of the authors' argument is endogeneity: if good political institutions explain economic growth, then what explains good political institutions in the first place?
+That is why Diamond lands on his own theory of geographical causes for developmental differences.
+He looks at tropical (central Africa and South America) vs. temperate areas (North and South Africa and North America) and believes that the differences of wealth of nations are caused by the weather conditions: for example, in tropical areas, diseases are more likely to develop and agricultural productivity is lower.
+Diamond's second criticism is that Acemoglu and Robinson seem to only focus on small events in history like the Glorious Revolution in Britain as the critical juncture for political inclusion, while ignoring the prosperity in Western Europe.

 In response to Diamond's criticism, the authors reply that the arguments in the book do take geographical factors into account but that geography does not explain the different level of development.
-Acemoglu and Robinson view geography as an initial factor for a country, but its impact on development is determined by institutions.
-They introduce the theory of Reversal of Fortune, which explains how previously poor countries, like the U.S., Australia, and Canada, have become wealthy, despite limited natural resources.
-They also reject the theory of the ”resource curse," emphasizing the importance of institutions in shaping a country's use of its natural resources, throughout history.
+Acemoglu and Robinson simply take geography as an original factor a country is endowed with; how it affects a country's development still depends on institutions.
+They mention their theory of Reversal of Fortune: that once-poor countries (like the U.S., Australia, and Canada) have become rich despite poor natural endowments.
+They refute the theory of "resource curse"; what matters is the institutions that shape how a country uses its natural resources in historical processes.